On symmetric continuum opinion dynamics

 \ao{\begin{proof} Let $I'$ be a closed interval which contains $I$ and is contained in the same $(z_i, z_i + \epsilon)$ or $(z_i-\epsilon, z_i)$.
-Since $x_t(\alpha)$ is Lipschitz continuous by Lemma \ref{lem:x_[01]_Lips}, we have that if agent $\alpha$ visits $I$ infinitely often then $\alpha \in {\cal A}(I')$, because the time needed to go to/from $I$ from/to outside $I'$ is bounded away from 0.
+Since $x_t(\alpha)$ is Lipschitz continuous by Lemma \ref{lem:x_[01]_Lips}, we have that if agent $\alpha$ visits $I$ at some sequence of times approaching infinity then $\alpha \in {\cal A}(I')$, because the time needed to go to/from $I$ from/to outside $I'$ is bounded away from 0.
 Lemma \ref{intervallemma} then implies the current corollary. \end{proof}}

 \ao{We are now ready to prove Theorem \ref{densityconvergence}.
 Our proof will only rely on the last Corollary \ref{manyvisits} as well as Lemma \ref{bmeasure} proved earlier.
 As we argue next, these two facts immediately imply that only a set of measure zero fo agents does not converge to one of the $z_i$. }